tsimons/rise-challenge/README.md

 #### Back End

-THe backend is mongo/mongoose/express.
+The backend is mongo/mongoose/express.
 The db gets seeded via db/mongo-init.js.
 I kept the business logic separate from the express route handlers to help maintain a separation of concerns and follow the single responsibility principle.
-I've got a typical REST api setup as well as some bff routes (Back-end For Front-end) that reduce the number of api requests to complete tasks.
+I've got a typical REST api setup as well as some bff routes (Back-end For Front-end).
 This reduces the number of requests needed from the front end to load/update the api.
 It also separates logic that involves multiple features to help keep them pure.